Community Fact Sheet: Public Charge

 - Call the Oregon Law Center and Legal Aid Services of Oregon Public Benefits Hotline at 1-800-520-5292.

-- Stay informed and up to date by visiting https://pifcoalition.org/pc and org
+- Stay informed and up to date about the public charge rule by visiting https://pifcoalition.org/pc

 - Search the National Immigration Legal Services Directory for free or low-cost legal services.